SirIle/sirile.github.io/content/posts/2026-08-07-yet-another-stupid-death-ai-plays-nethack.md

 TocOpen: false
 cover:
     image: "images/nethackai/hero.png"
+    variants: ["images/nethackai/hero.png", "images/nethackai/hero-krea.png"]
     alt: "A robot playing a dungeon crawler on an old terminal while a smaller robot watches from the side"
     caption: "The strategist at work.
-The small one is waiting for its turn – more on that in a future post."
+The small one is waiting for its turn – more on that in a future post.
+Reload the page and a different artist may have drawn this scene."
 ---

 Some recent deaths from my project logs: